reactive-python/reactpy-django/docs/features/orm.md

     Check out [idom-team/django-idom#79](https://github.com/idom-team/django-idom/issues/79) for more information.

-This is the suggested method of using the Django ORM with Django IDOM.
+This is the suggested method of using the Django ORM with your components.

 ```python title="components.py"
 from channels.db import database_sync_to_async